JorgeLlorente/Textile-Industry-/README.md

 ## Acknowledgements

-This project has been created thanks to the cooperation of the client, through a series of interviews needed to determine the scope of the project and the main numbers the client wanted to retrieve.
+This project has been created thanks to the cooperation of the client, through a series of interviews needed to determine the scope of the project and the figures the client wanted to obtain.